Big-Life-Lab/PoRT-cchsshared-dem-v1-alg/README.md

 Other files:

-* *DemPoRT-R-survey-structure.lss* - Lime Survey file survey questions used to collect model variable information, when DemPoRT is to be used for individual-level prediction, including skip patterns
+* *DemPoRT-R-survey-structure.lss* - Lime Survey file survey questions used to collect model variable information, when DemPoRT is to be used for individual-level prediction, including skip patterns -- coming soon

-* *DemPoRT-R-transformations.xml* - Links the variable outputs from the Lime Survey file to the starting variables (listed in variables.csv)
+* *DemPoRT-R-transformations.xml* - Links the variable outputs from the Lime Survey file to the starting variables (listed in variables.csv) -- coming soon

 ## References